 Each slot holds up to four 32-byte encrypted EEPROM pages: site (p0), username (p1), password (p2), TOTP secret (p3).
 Each 32-byte page encrypts 16 bytes of plaintext padded to 32 bytes with 0xFF.

-cbcEncrypt32 / cbcDecrypt32 process each 32-byte credential in two 16-byte blocks:
+cbcEncrypt32 / cbcDecrypt32 process each 32-byte credential in two 16-byte blocks.
+For each block:

-Block is XORed with the previous ciphertext (or the device IV for the first block).
+The plaintext block is XORed with the previous ciphertext (or with the device IV for the first block).

-The resulting 16-byte ciphertext becomes prev for the next block.
+The resulting ciphertext becomes prev for the next block.

 The PIN authorises an unlock cycle; it is never used directly as an encryption key.The verification flow: